Read our damp and mould report focusing on Awaab's Law

 A landlord may wish to seek resident engagement when reviewing the accessibility of its complaint’s procedure.

-Whilst the Ombudsman is not prescriptive regarding the channels through which residents are able to make a complaint.
+We are not prescriptive about the channels that residents can make a complaint.
 A landlord must consider its duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of residents who may need to access the complaints process.

 A landlord may wish to seek resident engagement when reviewing the accessibility of its complaint’s procedure.

-Does a landlord need to consider its duties under the Equality Act 2010 when considering access to its complaint's procedure?
+• Should landlords consider the Equality Act 2010 when providing access to its complaint's procedure?

 The Code makes it clear in provision 3.1 that: